Csinclair0/SF_Parking/README.md

 The worst fitted population had smaller distances, lower parking supply, lower speeds, and lower volume.
 One Way streets had a significant difference, increasing the average number of tickets.
 Higher parking density was also a huge difference for the best streets compared to the worst.
 Maybe this could be because it requires them to look much harder for the residential permit, located on the bumper, for types of streets that are bumper to bumper and have higher volume.
 These streets tend to be on less 'residential' blocks, where no driveways exist, and would also most likely have...higher volume.
 So, by including parking supply I may have confirmed my initial findings, but expanded upon a deeper meaning in it.

-In conclusion, we can take millions of records of ticket data, pair it with street volume types, and parking density, and we can identify which streets are best to park at when trying to avoid a residential overtime ticket.
+In conclusion, we can take millions of records of ticket data, pair it with street volume types and parking density, and we can identify which streets are best to park at when trying to avoid a residential overtime ticket.
 The other option would be to buy a residential permit, but that's your choice.

 ## Question 2:
 How long can I park without getting a ticket?